harmancilab/SVAT/README.md

 This repository contains the source code and documentation for SVAT, a computer program that can be used for secure outsourcing of 2 basic tasks:

-1. **Variant Annotation:** Given a list of small variant loci (Single nucleotide variants and small insertion/deletions -- Indels) with alternate alleles, SVAT can be used to annotate the variants with respect to their impact on the protein-coding sequences.
+1. **Variant Annotation:** Given a list of small variant loci (single nucleotide variants and small insertion/deletions -- Indels) with alternate alleles, SVAT can be used to annotate the variants with respect to their impact on the protein-coding sequences.
 2. **Allele Frequency Aggregation:** This is basically secure pooling and counting of variant allele frequencies.
 SVAT can perform counting at the allele count (i.e., allele frequency) or  variant existence level (similar to beacons).

 SVAT provides a general framework for storing the sensitive variant and genotype information securely in an encrypted format.
 SVAT makes use of homomorphic encryption (HE) security framework.
 HE has numerous advantages that make it very appealing for protecting data: